joemoose/dungeoneers.d20/docs/play.md

 Rolling the **exact attribute score** on a check is a **critical success**, and the outcome will be better than expected.
 Increase your LUCK attribute score by 1.

-Conversely, rolling a **20** is a **critical failure**, and the outcome will be worse than expected.
+Conversely, rolling a **20** is a **critical failure**, and the outcome is worse than expected.
 Decrease your LUCK by 1.

-### Advantage and Disadvantage
+### Vantages

+The primary way to modify your attribute checks is through vantages: favorable situations in the narrative beyond what might be considered typical have **advantages**, while unfavorable situations have **disadvantages**.

-If you roll an attribute check and are particularly well prepared or equipped for the task, the GM may allow you to roll with an **advantage**.
+- For instance, if you are exceptionally well prepared or equipped for a task, the GM may allow you to roll your attribute check with an **advantage**.
 Roll **two d20s** and take the **best** result.

-If you are in a dire position or ill-prepared for your task, the GM may ask you to roll with a **disadvantage**.
+- Conversely, if you are in a dire position or ill-prepared for your task, lacking the proper tools, etc., the GM may require you to roll with a **disadvantage**.
 Roll **two d20s** and take the **worst** result.
+-
+!!! note

+		If you have multiple advantages or disadvantages, you take only one—they do not stack.

+		If you are in a situation with both advantages and disadvantages, they cancel each other out; you roll just one 2d0 as normal.

 ### Trained Rolls

-Roll an attribute check with advantage if your character’s former vocation or specialization could apply to the task.
+If your character’s former vocation or specialization could apply to your action, you gain an advantage on the attribute check.

 !!! example "Examples"

-	A character who was an alchemist in their former career would have an advantage when brewing potions or handling dangerous reagents.
+	A character who was an alchemist in their former career would have an advantage when brewing potions and handling dangerous reagents.

 	A former mariner would have an advantage when navigating at sea, attending to sails, or other ship-related tasks.